Farzy/Farzy/README.md

 ## Current status

+In reverse chronological order:

-From September 2022 to May 2023 I was **Principal Infrastructure Engineer** at **[Dfns](https://dfns.co)**, provider of Crypto Wallets as an API.
+* From September 2022 to May 2023 I was **Principal Infrastructure Engineer** at **[Dfns](https://dfns.co)**, provider of Crypto Wallets as an API.

-From May 2021 to July 2022 I was the **Head of SRE** at **[GitGuardian](https://gitguardian.com)**, a cybersecurity company.
+* From May 2021 to July 2022 I was the **Head of SRE** at **[GitGuardian](https://gitguardian.com)**, a cybersecurity company.

-From January to March 2021 I was the **Head of SRE** at **[Qonto](https://qonto.com)**, managing 3 teams (Platform SRE, App SRE, Internal IT).
+* From January to March 2021 I was the **Head of SRE** at **[Qonto](https://qonto.com)**, managing 3 teams (Platform SRE, App SRE, Internal IT).

-From 2017 to September 2020 I was the [Head of Infrastructure](https://linkedin.com/in/ffarid) at **[Kapten](https://kapten.com)** a leading French, and now European, ride-hailing company 🚗
+* From 2017 to September 2020 I was the [Head of Infrastructure](https://linkedin.com/in/ffarid) at **[Kapten](https://kapten.com)** a leading French, and now European, ride-hailing company 🚗
   By the way you can find Kapten's public GitHub organisation [here](https://github.com/ChauffeurPrive).

-As Kapten's company, Free Now (~~or should I call them Fire Now?~~ ☠️), has decided to fire the whole French Tech & Product teams instead of merging with theirs, I started looking for a new job in May 2020 😱 On top of this, due to the COVID-19 😷 crisis, our whole company had been working remotely for more than three months and my SRE/IT team had globally less work to do.
+  As Kapten's company, Free Now (~~or should I call them Fire Now?~~ ☠️), had decided to layoff the whole French Tech & Product teams in 2020 instead of merging with theirs, I started looking for a new job in May 2020 😱 On top of this, due to the COVID-19 😷 crisis, our whole company had been working remotely for more than three months and my SRE/IT team had globally less work to do.

 ## Current focus